 The need to use resources more efficiently requires, amongst others, the development of alternative raw materials and the addition of more recycled materials in products.
-This search for efficiency should not however be at any price.
-It is therefore necessary to identify and evaluate these new risks in order to control them.
+However, this search for efficiency should not be conducted at all costs.
+It is necessary to identify and evaluate the related risks in order to manage them.

 Unsustainable use of biomass

-An option envisaged by industrialists is to substitute fossil-based (or other) raw material by raw material from biomass.
+An option contemplated by industrialists is to substitute fossil-based (or other) raw material by raw material from biomass.
 Biofuels are a good example of this.

 However, biomass originates from ecosystems that are increasingly coming under pressure.
 These pressures can endanger the renewable nature of these resources.

 The increased use of raw materials from biomass can also lead to side effects such as:

 • conflicts related to land management (including land issues and access to land);

 • increase in price of food;

 • loss of biodiversity ;

 Therefore, the sustainable and controlled use of biomass is necessary to prevent social or environmental disturbances while meeting the changing needs of our economy.